sumeetweb/Thinki-Downloader/README.md

 If you want to support the project, consider [buying me some coffee](https://ko-fi.com/sumeet) for motivation!

+If you want to migrate from Thinkific and export your data, ping me at hello@sumeetnaik.com

 ## ***Revision 6.3.4 ~ 1st May 2024***

 !FIX!
 File names filtered for unicode characters